An erect or spreading shrub to 2 metres high, with smooth bark.

 It is naturally found mostly in the central and western parts of New South Wales, to the south-western plains (north-west of Lake Cargelligo), as well as the central and northern western slopes and north-western plains, being fairly common in the Pilliga Scrub as well as close to Dubbo, growing in sand.
 It tends to be found in Eucalyptus–Callitris dry sclerophyll forest, woodland and mallee communities.
 There are some North Coast records as well.

-Phyllodes (modified leaves) are sometimes whorled or clustered to 1.3 cm long and to 2 mm wide.
+Phyllodes (modified leaves) are sometimes whorled or clustered, to 1.3 cm long and to 0.2 cm wide.
 Flowers are produced in globular heads with up to 40 very small staminate flowers per head.
 The heads are produced solitarily in the axils of phyllodes, to 7 mm in diameter and bright yellow in colour.
-Hence, each individual flower is very small.
-Seed pods are straight and flat to 6 cm long and to 10.5 mm wide.

 Acacias can suffer from a number of pests, including borers, scale, galls and leaf miners.
 Growing plants suitable to your local environment minimises these occurring.

 Propagation is easy from scarified seed by covering with boiling water for 24 hours and discarding any seeds still floating on the surface.

 An attractive hybrid, Acacia mariae × A. semilunata, was found in a nursery and is now in cultivation as Acacia ‘Annan Gold’ at The Australian Botanic Garden, Mount Annan.

 Most wattle species will regenerate from the seedbank after fire.